asyncapi/learning-paths/100-level-AsyncAPI-Intro/step2.md

 - **Servers**

 Imagine that Chan's spaceship communicates with Eve on Capuccinova through various servers.
-In AsyncAPI, the `servers` section describes the servers our API will communicate with, including their hosts, protocols, and descriptions.
+In AsyncAPI, the `servers` section serves to describe both the servers that the application of the API communicates with and the servers that the application itself exposes, such as a websocket interface or HTTP Rest.

 ```yml
 servers: